Dancer

 Career prospects

-If you later decide to move away from dancing into a totally unrelated profession, you can access support and guidance about retraining from Dancers Career Development (DCD).
+When looking to move into a different profession later in life, you can access free support and guidance about retraining from Dancers Career Development (DCD).